Only solitary men know the full joys of friendship. Others have their family but to a solitary and an exile his friends are everything.

 Meaning

-“Only solitary men know the full joys of friendship.
-Others have their family but to a solitary and an exile his friends are everything.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.
+The message behind “Only solitary men know the full joys of friendship.
+Others have their family but to a solitary and an exile his friends are everything.” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme